caido/documentation/src/beginner_guide/first_steps_with_caido/traffic.md

-# Capturing and Inspecting Traffic
+# Capturing and Inspecting Web Traffic